Best Monitors for Programmers in 2026

 • 1080p at 27 inches: 82 PPI.
 Avoid.
 Text looks fuzzy, especially at smaller font sizes.

 The jump from 1440p to 4K at 27 inches is immediately noticeable when reading code.
 Characters have crisp edges.
 Syntax highlighting colors are clean.
 Your eyes don’t work as hard to parse what’s on screen.
-I won’t recommend any 1080p monitor above 24 inches for programming.
+No 1080p monitor above 24 inches makes sense for programming.
 Life’s too short for blurry text.

 Panel Type: IPS Wins for Coding